jimbateson7/unseen-dashboard/README.md

 I started off by having a look at the current TopScore site to get an idea of their branding.

-I then jotted down some ideas for how I interprated the breif, and how I planned to appraoch it, tools I thought I would use etc. You can find some pictures of these files in the `dashboard-design` directory.
+I then jotted down some ideas for how I interpreted the breif, and how I planned to appraoch it, tools I thought I would use etc. You can find some pictures of these files in the `dashboard-design` directory.
 Whilst they are rough and not moview quality.
 I think it shows an important part of the process and how I like to appraoch tasks.

 ### Moving into Figma